In how many ways can you think good typing skills relate to good English language skills?

 The really, really good thing about Ultimate Typing is the guarantee.
 We're all used to by now the "100% money-back guarantee" that comes with online software.
 It's important to buy software that comes with the confidence of that guarantee.
 But Ultimate Typing goes even further.
 If Ultimate Typing doesn't match the claims it makes, then they will not only give you a full refund but also pay you $50 into your PayPal account!

 *I recommend only products that I have tried and tested. eReflect Software gave me a copy of Ultimate Typing to review and they paid Denise and me a small fee for our time.
-Denise and I also receive a commission from some sales of Ultimate Typing that come through this website.
-We are happy to receive those commissions because we are happy to endorse Ultimate Typing.
+Denise and I also receive a commission from some sales of Ultimate Typing.
+We are happy to receive those commissions because we are pleased to endorse Ultimate Typing.